Justice Home The Constitution Flag

 Yilungelo Lakho | Child maintenance defaulters to be blacklisted at credit bureaus, 12 Nov 2024

 The Department of Justice and Constitutional Development, in collaboration with the Social Justice Foundation and the Consumer Profile Bureau, is taking very drastic steps to compel deadbeat parents to maintain their children.
-Parents who fail to do so could see their names blacklisted at a credit bureau, a fate that could make their lives even worse.

 Child Maintenance: Minister Simelane signs MOU to report defaulters to Credit Bureaus, SABC News, 01 Nov 2024